-- (1) Sufficient staff with appropriate qualifications must be provided to ensure that allied health services necessary for good patient care are given. - (2) Sufficient domestic and maintenance staff or services to carry out the cooking, cleaning, laundering, maintenance and other duties necessary for the proper conduct of the private hospital must be provided. - (3) The licensee must cause staff rosters to be prepared for the nursing and other staff of the private hospital and must cause written copies of the staff rosters to be kept available for inspection at the private hospital.
+- (1) Sufficient staff with appropriate qualifications must be provided in a private hospital to ensure that allied health services necessary for good patient care are provided. - (2) Sufficient domestic and maintenance staff or services to carry out the cooking, cleaning, laundering, maintenance and other duties necessary for the proper conduct of the private hospital must be provided. - (3) The licensee of a private hospital must cause staff rosters to be prepared for the nursing and other staff of the private hospital and must cause written copies of the staff rosters to be kept available for inspection at the private hospital.

-- (1) The licensee of a private hospital must ensure that there is a system in place that complies with the accepted standards in the Australian health sector - (a) to correctly establish the identity of each patient; and - (b) to verify the identity of each patient; and - (c) to ensure that records pertaining to the patient are correctly matched to that patient. - (2) The licensee of a private hospital must ensure that an identification band used to identify a patient complies with clause 10 of Part 2 of this Schedule.
+- (1) The licensee of a private hospital must ensure that there is a system in place in the private hospital that complies with the accepted standards in the Australian health sector - - (a) to correctly establish the identity of each patient; and - (b) to verify the identity of each patient; and - (c) to ensure that records pertaining to the patient are correctly matched to that patient. - (2) The licensee of a private hospital must ensure that an identification band used to identify a patient of the private hospital complies with clause 10 of Part 2 of this Schedule.